wu-hongjun/heiya/README.md

 HEIC and AVIF are what is called "High Efficiency Images", and can result in file size 10x less than traditional JPEGs.
 However, there is no easy solution to simply convert JPEG/TIFF to HEIC/AVIF and preserve all the metadata.

+Heiya is an open source wrapper for easy High Efficiency Image (AVIF/HEIC) to and from JPG conversion.
+It is developed for photographers to build a more automatic and space saving pipeline.

 # Install Heiya